infotexture/ot-mkdocs-demo/docs/reference/pdf-transform.md

 -   **`transform.topic2fo.index`**

     Runs a Java process to set up index processing, based on the document language.
-This step generates the file stage1.xml in the temporary processing directory.
+This step generates the file `stage1.xml` in the temporary processing directory.

 -   **`transform.topic2fo.flagging`**

     Sets up preprocessing for flagging based on a DITAVAL file.
-This step generates the file stage1a.xml in the temporary processing directory.
+This step generates the file `stage1a.xml` in the temporary processing directory.

 -   **`transform.topic2fo.main`**

     Does the bulk of the conversion from DITA to XSL-FO.
-It runs the XSLT-based process that creates stage2.fo in the temporary processing directory
+It runs the XSLT-based process that creates `stage2.fo` in the temporary processing directory

 -   **`transform.topic2fo.i18n`**

-    Does additional localization processing on the FO file; it runs a Java process that converts stage2.fo into stage3.fo, followed by an XSLT process that converts stage3.fo into topic.fo.
+    Does additional localization processing on the FO file; it runs a Java process that converts `stage2.fo` into `stage3.fo`, followed by an XSLT process that converts `stage3.fo` into `topic.fo`.

 -   **`transform.fo2pdf`**

-    Converts the topic.fo file into PDF using the specified FO processor \(Antenna House, XEP, or Apache FOP\).
+    Converts the `topic.fo` file into PDF using the specified FO processor \(Antenna House, XEP, or Apache FOP\).

 -   **`delete.fo2pdf.topic.fo`**

-    Deletes the topic.fo file, unless otherwise specified by setting an Ant property or command-line option.
+    Deletes the `topic.fo` file, unless otherwise specified by setting an Ant property or command-line option.